-Do you experience dentist in Grand Rapids, MI.
+Do you experience dentist in East Grand Rapids, MI.
 There are many reasons why you could be experiencing discomfort while sipping your morning cup of coffee or indulging in a bowl of ice cream.
 However, only your dentist will be able to give you a proper diagnosis and recommend a treatment plan to relieve sensitive teeth.to heat and cold?
 If so, it may be worth scheduling an appointment with our

 In the meantime, here’s what you need to know about chronic tooth sensitivity and what it could mean for your dental health.